 Pro-Bel's Free Design Service

-For the above reasons, Pro-Bel offers architects, building owners, construction managers, engineers, and general contractors a free design service for fall protection, suspended maintenance, and window washing equipment/systems.
+For the above reasons, Pro-Bel offers architects, building owners, construction managers, engineers, and general contractors a complimentary design service for fall protection, suspended maintenance, and window washing equipment and systems.
 This service includes a proposed layout, customized specifications, and equipment details that will consider the codes, cost, effectiveness, and efficiency.